-Walker took time during Tuesday’s primary rally to take a few pokes at his challenger, Milwaukee Mayor Tom Barrett, who won the Democratic primary against four challengers.
+Walker took time during Tuesday’s primary rally to take a few pokes at his challenger, Milwaukee Mayor Tom Barrett,

 “For anyone out there that has any doubt about what the future would be if we make a change, just look at where we are headed moving forward vs. where Milwaukee is today,” Walker said.
 “In Wisconsin, over the past year, we have balanced the budget without raising taxes, without massive layoffs, without cutting important things like Medicaid.